-You do this by mining the local vicinity for gold and then building rooms to acquire minions.
+You entice them along by mining the local vicinity for gold and then building rooms to acquire minions.
 Initially, you have a batch of imps who serve you unconditionally.
 If you’re unhappy with how slow they are, you can even give them a slap to get them to work faster.

 Gather gold, design your dungeon, set up rooms you need, fortify walls to fend off heroes, and you’re all set to welcome nefarious minions to your vile base.

 Sure enough, with the likes of a gym, library, and workshop, you’ll attract demons, wizards, and Jabba the Hut-esque monstrosities.
 Each species has particular character traits you have to cater for, but you also have to be wary of the heroes of the land who are intent on putting an end to your evil ways.

 As a result, you’ve got to build a terrifying dungeon filled with traps and battle-ready monsters ready to fend off the do-gooders.
 Alternatively, you can head out to conquer rival neighbouring dungeons to steal their wealth.

 Having to cater, train, punish, and feed this insane lot of vagabonds is fantastic entertainment.

 The wizards, for instance, want to be in the library, but they’re highly powerful when battling with moronic, morally sound heroes.
 This means you have to juggle between making them battle ready whilst slaking their desire for knowledge.

 Then there are the psychotic horned-reapers who are more of a problem than assistance.
 Utterly out of control, they’re ridiculously powerful, suffer from ADHD, and will attack your other minions on sight.
 You have to build a quarter for them off alone and, frankly, they’re pretty much unmanageable.